druv022/Sentiment_Analysis/README.md

-# HAN Model for Sentiment analysis
+# Hierarchical Attention Network Model for Sentiment analysis

 ## Dataset
 The *data* folder contains pre-processing scripts for the IMDB dataset and the required files.